Google Mass Media Patents Disclose an Interest in Entertainment

 7) The volume of the broadcast,

 Advertisers and content providers can also use popularity ratings to dynamically adjust the material shown in response to ratings.
-Since ads are shorter that most other content, they may be impacted more by this type of measuring, since they can be easily adjusted based upon stats about viewership.
+Since ads are shorter than most other content, they may be impacted more by this type of measuring since they can be easily adjusted based upon stats about viewership.

 Broadcast Measurement Boxes and Image Capture Devices